khaors/geocompr/main.md

                                    measures = mlr::auc)
 ```

-Overall, this set up implies that we ask R to fit 250 models to determine the optimal hyperparameters which are then used for the performance assessment in the first fold of the outer resampling loop.
+Overall, this set up implies that we ask R to fit 250 models to determine the optimal hyperparameters which are then used five times, once for each fold (see also Figure \@ref(fig:partitioning)), for the performance assessment in the first repetition of the outer resampling loop.
-We have to repeat this five times for each fold in the outer fold which leads to 250 * 5 models for one repetition in the outer loop.
+This amounts to 250 * 5 models for one repetition
 Since we are requesting 100 repetitions this leads to a total of 125,000 models.
 This is computationally quite demanding even with the small dataset used here.
 So before starting the actual resampling it would be wise to reduce runtime with the help of a parallelization approach.
 In general, multicore processing is easier on Linux than on Windows systems.
 In fact, cloud computing is usually done and developed on Linux servers.
-Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Linux-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available for Linux machines].
+Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Linux-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
-Windows users have at least two options:
+Windows users have at least three options:

 1. Run the resampling without parallelizing it though this might take a while.
 2. Install a virtual machine (e.g. [Oracle VirtualBox](https://www.virtualbox.org/)) to reproduce the parallelization code.
+3. Connect remotely to a Linux-Server (which is what we have done).
+Of course, this also implies that R and all related packages are installed on the server.

 Before starting the parallelization, we make sure that the processing continues even if one of the models throws an error by setting `on.learner.error` to `warn`.
+This is quite handy since you really want to avoid that the processing stops just because of one failed model after you have run a server at full capacity for several days.
 To inspect the failed models after the processing has completed we dump them.
-This is quite handy since you really want to avoid that the processing stops after you have run a server at full capacity for several days just because one model cannot be fitted.

 ```r
 configureMlr(on.learner.error = "warn", on.error.dump = TRUE)
 ```

-First, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine.^[Check out `?parallelStart` for further modes and the **parallelMap** [github page](https://github.com/berndbischl/parallelMap) for more information on the unified interface to popular parallelization back-ends.
-Note also that `mclapply()` only supports multicore processing on Linux-based machines.]
+To start the parallelization, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine.^[Check out `?parallelStart` for further modes and the **parallelMap** [github page](https://github.com/berndbischl/parallelMap) for more information on the unified interface to popular parallelization back-ends.
+Note also that `mclapply()` only supports multicore processing on Unix-based systems.]
-`level` defines the level where to enable the parallelization with `mlr.tuneParams` determining that the inner resampling fold should be parallelized, i.e. the optimal hyperparameter tuning (see lower part of Figure \@ref(fig:inner-outer); and use `parallelMap::parallelGetRegisteredLevels()` for supported levels as well as the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
+`level` defines the level where to enable the parallelization with `mlr.tuneParams` determining that the inner resampling fold should be parallelized, i.e. the hyperparameter tuning (see lower left part of Figure \@ref(fig:inner-outer); and use `parallelMap::parallelGetRegisteredLevels()` for supported levels as well as the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels)).
 Probably we are not the only ones using the server, therefore we are friendly and will use only half of its cores which in our case corresponds to 24 (`cpus` parameter).
 To make sure that the same partitions are used in each parallelized thread, we set `mc.set.seed` to `TRUE`.